-Darwin’s Natural Selections Dog Food earns the Advisor’s highest rating of 5 stars.
+Darwin’s Natural Selections Dog Food receives the Advisor’s top rating of 5 stars.

-The Darwin’s Natural Selections product line lists five raw frozen dog foods, each claimed to meet AAFCO nutrient profiles for all life stages.
+The Darwin’s Natural Selections product line includes five raw frozen dog foods, each claimed to meet AAFCO nutrient profiles for all life stages.

 - Darwin’s Natural Selections Beef and Vegetable